-With the help of local volunteers and allies across the world, we met our goals of folding 1000 paper cranes and raising $10,000 in 24 hours for the National Immigration Law Center and International Rescue Committee of New York.
+With the help of local volunteers and allies across the world, we met our goals of folding 1000 paper cranes and raising $10,000 in 24 hours for the National Immigration Law Center (NILC) and International Rescue Committee of New York in 2017.

-Inspired by the Japanese legend, for 24 hours starting at 12 pm EST on Saturday, February 25, 2017, a small crew of volunteers are folding 1000 paper cranes in solidarity with immigrants and refugees who make their way to American shores in search of a new home.
+Inspired by the Japanese legend, for 24 hours starting at 4 pm EST on Friday, October 19, 2018, two small crews of volunteers in New York and Texas are folding 1000 paper cranes in solidarity with immigrants and refugees who make their way to American shores in search of a new home.

 Established in 1979, the National Immigration Law Center (NILC) is one of the leading organizations in the U.S. exclusively dedicated to defending and advancing the rights of low-income immigrants.

-Limited edition of 1000 cranes.
 Folded dimensions are 4×4×7 inches, based on an original paper size of 6×6 inches.
-Cranes will be shipped flat.

 Shing Yin Khor is a cartoonist, sculptor and installation artist.
 She has done two artist residencies with the National Park Service, and has been featured in The Huffington Post.
 She immigrated to the United States at 16, becoming an American citizen at 28.
 When thinking about migration, peace, and home, she thinks of a very well-travelled rice cooker.